conejoninja/pongclock/README.md

 ## Circuit and connections

 Connect the RTC DS3231 to the I²C interface (bottom right corner of the sensor:bit expansion board).
-The rest of the pins as described in the [microbit_connections.md](https://github.com/conejoninja/pongclock/blob/master/microbit_connections.md) file or the following image:
+The rest of the pins as described in the [microbit_connections.md](https://github.com/conejoninja/pongclock/blob/master/microbit_connections.md) file or the following image, be aware there are some connections between the two connectors of the RGB matrix and between the left one and the microbit expansion board:

 ![Schematic](https://raw.githubusercontent.com/conejoninja/pongclock/master/img/schematic.png)

 ## License